 “You too,” Fynn replied.

-A hammer made of pure Light smashed into the demon’s head, knocking it back from Aebaloth.
-Aethelwolfe stepped into view and gave the demon hunter a pat on the back.
+A hammer made of pure light smashed into the demon’s head, knocking it back from Aebaloth.
+Aethelwolfe stepped into view and gave the Yunai hunter a pat on the back.
 “Excellent work, heroes.
 Now, let’s finish this!”

 The beast toppled.